PPA with Shell Energy

-The Hand Hills Wind Project is located on over 12,000 acres of land in both Starland County and Special Areas 2, approximately 28 km northeast of Drumheller, near Delia, Alberta.
+The Hand Hills Wind Facility is located over 12,000 acres of privately owned land in both Starland County and Special Areas 2, approximately 28 km northeast of Drumheller, near Delia, Alberta.

 With decades of experience, we have a team of internal experts to take projects from conception and make them a reality.
 Our team works in close consultation with government agencies and key stakeholders to site, build and operate our facilities responsibly.
 To learn more about our approach to project development, click here.

 Development work began on this project in 2007, and both wind data and environmental data has been continuously collected since then.

 In February 2020, BluEarth submitted our updated Alberta Utilities Commission (AUC) amendment application for the 130 MW Hand Hills Wind Project.
 This application summarized our environmental field surveys, mitigation strategies, and overall approach to construct and operate the Project responsibly.
 In December 2020, the AUC approved the amended project and issued a new permit and license.
 In October 2021, we submitted a Letter of Enquiry to the AUC to update the turbine model, increase the project capacity from 130 MW to 145 MW and notify the AUC of minor alternations to the project layout.
 This was approved in November 2021.

 In April 2021, BluEarth Renewables, through its subsidiary, BER Hand Hills Wind LP, signed a long-term Power Purchase Agreement with Shell Energy North America (Canada), Inc. Read the full release here.

 Civil construction began in October 2021 including civil works and road installations.
 Work was paused over the winter and continued again in April 2022.
 Wind turbine installation began in September 2022 and construction was completed in mid 2023.